 When her now-husband mentioned that his family members were looking to make American investments, Xu rose to the opportunity to franchise her first restaurant in June 2018.
 Uniboil, located in Goleta, was one of the first personal hotpot restaurants in the area.

-“At that time, I didn’t even care about my grades anymore,” Xu shares.
+“At that time, I didn’t even care about my grades anymore,” Xu recalls.
 “Because I know my future is here.”

 Despite the crowded storefronts and high Yelp reviews, however, Xu doesn’t consider her restaurants successful just yet.
 To her, the restaurants are “stable,” which she credits to the people who work with her.

 A few names come up time and time again in our conversation: Samuel, the head cook; Gary, the manager-in-training; Mitchell, the cook with potential.
-Xu is quick to defer praise of her restaurants to her staff, whom she describes as “honest” and “responsible.”
+Xu is quick to redirect praise of her restaurants to her staff, who she describes as “honest” and “responsible.”

-Xu describes a human-focused approach to management, which includes investing additional training into employees with potential and building close relationships with even her part-time workers.
-She shares that she doesn’t just see her five restaurants as separate entities — to her, she’s running a company.
+She characterizes her management style as distinctly human-focused, which includes approaches like investing additional training into employees with potential and building close relationships with even her part-time workers.
+Xu explains that she doesn’t see her five restaurants as separate entities — to her, she’s running a company.
 And just like a CEO, she feels an obligation to invest in and provide for her employees.

 “My goal is not [just for] me to make money.
 Everyone who decided to start following me — they trust me.
-I don’t want to let them down,” Xu says.
+I don’t want to let them down,” she tells me.
 “I want to help them to build the life they want.”

 Xu’s hands-on approach has gained her the trust and respect of her employees.
-When asked about her level of involvement, Xu simply answers: “Every bit of it.
+When asked about her level of involvement, she simply answers: “Every bit of it.
 I’m always there.”

-From making tea drinks at Phresh Teas to cooking Northern Chinese food at Su’s Bowl to serving customers at Kaiju, Xu can fill any role at any one of her restaurants.
-She’s also deeply involved in the pre-opening stage of each restaurant — every new food item must first be pre-approved by her.
+From making tea drinks at Phresh Teas to cooking Northern Chinese food at Su’s Bowl to serving customers at Kaiju, Xu’s fully prepared to fill any role at any one of her restaurants.
+She’s also deeply involved in the pre-opening stage of each restaurant — every new food item must first be pre-approved according to her palate.
 Even at her franchises Uniboil and Vons Chicken, where recipes are provided by the chain, Xu makes adjustments for taste as needed.

-Dozens of Asian restaurants in the Santa Barbara county have come and gone over the years — it’s not a surprising sight to see buildings vacated after only months of ownership.
-Over the past two years, however, Uniboil and Phresh Teas have remained stable and bustling with customers.
+Dozens of Asian restaurants in Santa Barbara county have come and gone over the years — it’s not a surprising sight to see buildings vacated after mere months of ownership.
+Over the past two years, however, Uniboil and Phresh Teas have remained bustling with customers.
 Between October and December 2019, Xu opened three additional restaurants: Su’s Bowl, Vons Chicken, and Kaiju Ramen & Curry.

-“We listen to the customers,” Xu says.
+What makes her restaurants different, she says, is her close and engaging relationship with her customers.
 “I try to talk to all my customers.
-I try to remember all their faces.”
+I try to remember all their faces,” she tells me.